 Surprised an Allan block wall only costs 14% more than a standard 3 9/16” wooden retaining wall?

-Wood vs. Allan Block, What is YOUR choice?
+A Wood retaining wall vs. Allan Block retaining wall, What is YOUR choice?